Andrew Jackson Van Horn was born on Nov. 28, 1834 near Grand Rapids, Wood County, OH, the son of Samuel and Sophia (Minard) Van Horn.

 On Sept.
 23, 1870, after just a year and seven months as a widower, Andrew married Louisa Evangeline Dean (1851-1920).
 She is believed to be the daughter of Benjamin and Mary (Andrews) Dean.
 The ceremony took place at Decatur, Adams County, IN, and the details were recorded in the Van Horn family Bible.
 There was a 13-year-gap in their ages.

-Andrew and Louisa went on to have seven more children -- twins Eva Bell Van Horn and Oscar Leroy Van Horn, Mary Myrtle (also known as "Yvette" or " Mertie") Radabaugh Smith, Walter Van Horn, Arthur Van Horn, Victoria Van Horn and Jesse "Franklin" Van Horn.
+Andrew and Louisa went on to have seven more children -- twins Eva Bell Van Horn and Oscar Leroy Van Horn, Mary Myrtle ( "Yvette" or " Mertie") Radabaugh Smith, Walter Van Horn, Arthur Van Horn, Victoria Van Horn and Jesse "Franklin" Van Horn.
 They may also have had a son or otherwise raised George F. Van Horn.

 In the postwar years, Andrew followed his trade as a carpenter.
 However, he suffered from what he called "rheumatism and disease of eyes and lungs" as a result of his military service.
 He applied for and was awarded a federal pension for his service, in the amount of $6 a month.